bionic-gpt/bionic-gpt/website/content/blog/model-denial-of-service/index.md

 ## Resource Exhaustion

-In this article we'll focus on Respource Exhaustion as its the most likely DoS that you'll see in a Gen AI Application.
+In this article we'll focus on Resource Exhaustion as its the most likely DoS that you'll see in a Gen AI Application.

 [Benchmarking LLM Inference Backends](https://www.bentoml.com/blog/benchmarking-llm-inference-backends)